 Confirmation of deferred action does not come from an immigration judge.
 Rather, it is granted by the United States Citizenship and Immigration Services (USCIS).
 The attorneys at Godoy Law Office, can help you to work with both the immigration judge and USCIS.
 Young people who already have standing deportation cases underway can qualify for deferred action.
 In such cases, a deportation case may be closed through a process called administrative closure.

 Additionally, DACA can be used to provide relief from a pending deportation order or a pending in-absentia deportation order.
-Godoy Law Office, is an established immigration law firm with dedicated DACA lawyers who are ready to help you interpret the law as it applies in your case and apply for deferred action if you are eligible.
+Godoy Law Office, is an established immigration law firm with dedicated DACA lawyers in Oak Brook who are ready to help you interpret the law as it applies in your case and apply for deferred action if you are eligible.

 Contacting an Oak Brook DACA Attorney